prmr/SoftwareDesign/modules/Module-01.md

 class Card {}
 ```

 If we started to design this type, we would quickly realize that our program also needs to manipulate two other types of values: *suits* and *ranks*.
 These types of values are a bit different because they are more like labels for domain objects than actual objects.
-What makes them fell like labels are that there are a finite number of them for a particular type of values (e.g., 4 for suits), and it appears to be useless to have two or more instances representing a given suit (e.g., clubs).
+What makes them feel like labels are that there are a finite number of them for a particular type of values (e.g., 4 for suits), and it appears to be useless to have two or more instances representing a given suit (e.g., clubs).
 In fact values of these types would be used more or less as *constants* in a program.

 ```
 private static int CLUBS = 0;